Learning intention

 Recap and recall

-Show the Presentation: Fact Tennis.
+Show the Presentation: Fact sharing.
 In pairs, learners give a fact about the Seed of Life using the questions.

 Lock